esdcskp-edscpcs/skp/_pages/securitychampions.md

 **If you answered yes to one of the above,** then you are a good candidate to be a Security Champion.

 ## Details

 The role of a Security Champion is to be a Point of Contact representing IT Security in your Solution Team/ Application Development Team.

 Security training and access to Security Subject Matter Experts and Knowledge Base will help you grow into the security subject-matter expert in your team.
 This will aid you to become the security influencer in your team where you will be active in reminding your team members that security is their responsibility.
-You will also be playing a key role in promoting the department’s security agenda.
+You will also be playing a key role in promoting the department's security agenda.

 In addition, you will become a participating member of the Security Champion Network and will have the opportunity to share information and learn from other Security Champions.

+## How can I become a Security Champion

+You can send a request directly into the MS Teams [Security Champions Network - Become a Security Champion channel](https://teams.microsoft.com/l/channel/19%3acc911cac1b4b4d1f9f66544125b384ac%40thread.tacv2/Become%2520a%2520Security%2520Champion?groupId=bea80905-7f0f-432d-9a83-60561c1efcd2&tenantId=9ed55846-8a81-4246-acd8-b1a01abfc0d1).